jpkemp/anomaly_detection_framework/README.md

 This repository contains an extract of a broader framework built to discover anomalous patterns among providers in MBS and PBS datasets, as part of an Industry PhD (IPhD) scholarship.<br/>
 It was designed to allow rapid prototyping of anomaly detection processes, as well as providing flexibility of input data, and reproducibility and traceability through automated logging functions. <br/>
 Implemented detection processes will be released alongside publication of papers describing the processes, as they occur. <br/>
-Two processes are currently included:
+Three processes are currently included: <br/>
+• An association rule mining process which compares graphs of reference and provider models, to be presented at MEDINFO 2023 [[1]](#1). <br/>
+• A context discovery and cost estimation process, presented at HEALTHINF 2023 [[2]](#2). <br/>
-• A sequence pattern detection process, presented at the Machine Learning and Artificial Intelligence in Bioinformatics and Medical Informatics workshop of the IEEE International Conference on Bioinformatics and Biomedicine 2022. <br/>
+• A sequence pattern detection process, presented at the Machine Learning and Artificial Intelligence in Bioinformatics and Medical Informatics workshop of the IEEE International Conference on Bioinformatics and Biomedicine 2022 [[3]](#3). <br/>

-• A context discovery and cost estimation process, to be presented at HEALTHINF 2023. <br/>
+More information about the design rationale behind the processes was presented at the 2023 Health Informatics and Knowledge Management conference [[4]](#4). <br/>

 ## Structure
 ### Overview